Back to jobs

 The Team

 In today’s fragmented edtech landscape, school districts are often left piecing together products that don’t always align with curricula or instructional needs.
-While AI holds enormous potential to support educators, it can only deliver on that promise when grounded in research, high-quality educational data, and expert evaluation.
+While AI holds enormous potential to support teachers and students, it can only deliver on that promise when grounded in research, high-quality educational data, and expert evaluation.
 That’s why we’re building open, public-purpose infrastructure — datasets, rubrics, and resources — that help raise the standard for educational tools and create more consistent, impactful learning experiences for all students and teachers.

 The Opportunity